TheOrchardSolutions/WordPress/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.10.8 =
+* Added a Swedish translation.
+* Fixed an encoding-related bug that caused some translated text on the "Broken Links" to show up as gibberish.
+* Fixed a potential security vulnerability where the "Final URL" field was not sanitized.
+* Fixed link text being truncated to 250 characters.
+* Fixed the "Edit URL" function updating the link text even when the user left that field unchanged.
+* Tested up to 4.2.1.

+= 1.10.7 =
+* Tested up to WordPress 4.2.

+= 1.10.6 =
+* Fixed a serious CSRF/XSS vulnerability.
+* Switched to YouTube API v3.
+The old API version will be shut down on April 20, so the plugin needs to be updated to continue checking links to YouTube videos.
+* Fixed long URLs overflowing into adjacent table columns.
+* Fixed a few minor PHP strict-mode notices.
+* Added database character set to the "Show debug info" table.

+= 1.10.5 =
+* Security: Fixed an XSS vulnerability that could be used by Editors and Administrators to inject arbitrary HTML/JS code in the "Tools -> Broken Links" page.
+* Other minor security fixes.
+* Tested on WordPress 4.2 beta.

+= 1.10.4 =
+* Tested on WordPress 4.1.
+* Fixed a "Use of undefined constant ENT_HTML401" notice showing up on sites running PHP 5.3 or older.
+* Fixed a double-escaping bug that could cause some link URLs to be displayed incorrectly.
+* Updated French translation.
+* Updated Dutch translation.

+= 1.10.3 =
+ * Security: Filter link URLs before displaying them on the "Broken Links" page.
+ * Security: Prevent Editors and Administrators who don't have the "unfiltered_html" capability from creating "javascript:" URLs by editing existing links.

+= 1.10.2 =
+* Fixed an XSS vulnerability on the link checker settings page.
+* Fixed old YouTube embed code parsing - now it should pick up self-closing embed tags without an `<object>` wrapper.
+* Updated German translation.
+* Updated Simplified Chinese translation.
+* Link actions will now wrap properly on small screens.

+= 1.10.1 =
+* Fixed a database versioning issue that would cause multiple errors when upgrading from 1.9.5 to 1.10.

+= 1.10 =
+* Added a way to hide individual link actions like "Dismiss" and "Unlink".
+* Added a "Fix redirect" link action.
+It replaces a redirect with a direct link.
+It is hidden by default and can be enabled through the settings page.
+* Added a "Recheck" link action.
+Unlike the bulk action by the same name, it checks a link immediately and displays the results without having to refresh the page.
+* Added a "Dismiss" bulk action.
+* Added a note below the "link tweaks" settings explaining that they only apply to the contents of posts (and pages, and CPTs), not comments or custom fields.
+* Made the "Redirect URL" column sortable.
+* Added a "Details" link to the "Status" column.
+* Added a "Warnings" section to Tools -> Broken Links.
+It shows problems that might be temporary or false positives.
+Warnings can be disabled through the settings page.
+* Fixed a conflict with plugins that use PHP sessions.
+* Fixed the "post statuses" option.
+Now disabling a post status (e.g. "Draft") should take effect immediately.
+* Fixed the Mediafire link checker.
+* Fixed the text in the "Status" column being slightly offset vertically when compared to other columns.
+* Fixed search box position in WP 4.1-alpha.
+* Added a few workarounds for situations where a custom post type is removed without first removing the posts.
+* Removed the screen icon.
+WordPress has deprecated it.
+* Other minor fixes.

+= 1.9.5 =
+* Fixed missing YouTube videos not being detected when the video URL starts with https instead of http.
+* Enabled the YouTube video checker by default on new installations.
+* Made the "dismiss link" option more permanent.
+Instead of restoring a dismissed link if the redirect URL changes even a little bit, the plugin will now ignore query string changes.
+This should fix many of the reports about dismissed links reappearing for no apparent reason.
+* Updated Portuguese, German and Dutch translations.
+* Other minor fixes.

+= 1.9.4.2 =
+* Updated Dutch translation again.
+* Removed Bulgarian translation because it was poor quality and outdated.

+= 1.9.4.1 =
+* Updated Dutch translation.
+* Updated POT file.

+= 1.9.4 =
+* Tested on WP 4.0 beta.
+* Added a Serbo-Croatian translation.
+* Added a Slovakian translation.
+* Replaced the old Japanese translation with a new and more up-to-date version from a different translator.
+* Updated Dutch, German, Polish, Hebrew and other translations.
+* Fixed a notice about undefined index "status_text".
+* Fixed a "doing it wrong" warning related to screen options.
+* Fixed spurious false positives on links copied from Word or similar editors.
+* Fixed view switcher appearance in WP 4.0.
+* Replaced the deprecated like_esc() function with $wpdb->esc_like() where available.
+* Fixed plaintext URLs not being detected if they're the very first thing in a post.
+* Fixed a bug that caused quotes and other special characters in the broken link CSS and removed link CSS fields to be auto-escaped with a slash, potentially breaking the CSS.
+* Fixed a bug that caused the "check custom fields" feature work inconsistently or not at all on custom post types.
+* Fixed duplicate custom field links showing up when the user creates a revision with different field values.
+* Fixed a specific type of false positive where some links would get flagged as "Unknown Error" and the log message would be "Empty reply from server".
+* Fixed a bug where only the first enabled post type would be resynchronized during plugin activation.
+* Added more logging.
+* Removed Megavideo and MegaUpload modules.
+These sites no longer exist.

 = 1.9.3 =
 * Tested on WP 3.8.1 and WP 3.9-beta2.